 Serious Driving Offences

-There is a wide range of offences which fall into the serious category, which is a complicated area of the law.
+There is a wide range of offences that fall into the serious category, which is a complicated area of the law.
 Many people get confused about which offences are considered serious.

 - Driving while under the influence